theguymeyer/heartview/course_dev/ui-HeartView/README.md

 When testing on other machines, namely macs, I ran into several early stage problems.

 1) Apps in Quaratine: Since from an unknown developer HeartView was quarantined by macOS Sierra Version 10.12.6.
 This [post](https://apple.stackexchange.com/questions/181026/lsopenurlswithrole-failed-with-error-10810-cant-open-install-os-x-yosemite) resolved the issue.

+2) Error loading Python lib... dlopen... libintl.8.dylib

+The issue here is no reverse compatability for MacOS applications.
+The answer was indicated [here](https://github.com/pyinstaller/pyinstaller/issues/3418).
+As explained, in order to create copy for High Sierra and back the app much be compiled on a very like Mavericks.

+A viable solution as noted by **abulka** is to create a Mavericks copy on VMware and install the python, pyinstaller and the source code.
+The app should be forward compatible to High Sierra.